top of page

 Some of my thoughts on this conversation about handling unplanned pregnancies.
 In the article I list several questions that I think ought to be in the mix for a more complex view of "pro-life."

 My attempt at a respectful acknowledgement of Kim Davis's beliefs, which impacted her choice not to give same-sex/gender couples marriage licenses, part of her job as Municipal Clerk in Rowan County, KY; and an invitation to reconsider how she reads the Bible.
+Marriage in the Bible is not what she thinks it is!

 bottom of page